GCP Reference Architecture

 | Services | Deployed on the managed services subnet.
 Each service is deployed to each AZ. |

-This section describes the possible network layouts for PAS deployments as covered by the reference architecture of Pivotal Platform on GCP.
+This section describes the possible network layouts for PAS deployments as covered by the reference architecture of Ops Manager on GCP.

 At a high level, there are currently two possible ways of granting public Internet access to PAS as described by the reference architecture:

 NAT provides connectivity from PAS internals to the public Internet.